Tornadoes of 1992: April

 There were 53 tornadoes confirmed in the US in April.

 May

 There were 137 tornadoes confirmed in the US in May.

 May 6 (Argentina)

 A powerful F4 tornado hit the small village of Estacion Lopez (200 inhabitants), in the center of the province of Buenos Aires in Argentina.
 After destroying 90% of households and tossing vehicles for hundreds of meters, the storm was categorized as one of the strongest tornadoes in the history of Argentina and the Southern Hemisphere.
 Four fatalities occurred.

+May 11

+An outbreak of 33 tornadoes hit Texas, Oklahoma, and Kansas.
+This included an F4 tornado which traveled near Kiowa, Oklahoma.
+No fatalities occurred from this tornado outbreak.